Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-Foundation.md

 ## 6. Baseline alerts and monitoring

 On the *Baseline alerts and monitoring* blade, you can configure automated alert configuration for the different scopes in your Azure landing zone implementation.
 Enabling the different baseline alerts will assign the relevant initiative to the corresponding management group.
-If you enable the "Deploy Azure Monitor and enable monitoring for your platform and resources" option, you **must** to provide an email address to get email notifications from Azure Monitor for the deployment to proceed.
+If you enable the "Deploy one or more Azure Monitor Baseline Alerts" option, you **must** to provide an email address to get email notifications from Azure Monitor for the deployment to proceed.

 ![baseline alerts and monitoring](./media/alz-portal-baselinealerts.jpg)